 All our tours are accompanied by an academic ‘trip scholar’ as well as local guides.
 The local guide or guides provide the day-to-day guiding on our tours, whilst the trip lecturer will give regular lectures on his/her specialist subject throughout to provide an academic overview.
 Lectures/talks usually last 30-40 minutes including questions and answers (if applicable).
 These are generally held in the evenings before dinner and attendance is optional.
 We don’t usually specify before travel which days the lectures will be given (for operational reasons) but guests can expect them roughly every other day as a minimum, with some lecturers giving some kind of talk or presentation more frequently.

-Optional Post-Tour: 4 night Osa Peninsula and Corcovado National Park
+Optional Post-Tour: 3 night/4 day Osa Peninsula and Corcovado National Park

 For those with more time, we have arranged an optional group post-tour with local guides to what National Geographic has termed “the most biologically intense place on earth”, the Parque Nacional Corcovado.
 The last great tract of original tropical rainforest in Pacific Central America, it is home to dozens of endangered species including Baird’s tapir, the elusive giant anteater and the spectacularly large harpy eagle.

-Leave before the main group today for a transfer to the local airport this morning for a 45 minute flight to Palmar Sur in the south of the country.
+Leave before the main group early this morning for a transfer to the local airport and a 60 minute flight to Palmar Sur in the south of the country.
 You will be met by your local guide and transferred to Sierpe from where a 90 minute boat journey down the Sierpe River then the Pacific coast, observing the mangrove wetlands on the way, takes you to Casa Corcovado Jungle Lodge.
 Check in for a three night stay.
 The Four Star Casa Corcovado Jungle Lodge offers the closest accommodation to Corcovado National Park and is set in lovely surroundings above a palm-fringed beach in 170 acres of private tropical rainforest.
 The afternoon is at leisure to explore the beach, hiking trails and swimming pools at the lodge.

 Have breakfast at the lodge before beginning the day’s exploration.
 Starting out from the lodge with your naturalist guide head into Corcovado National Park.
 The cool morning hours offer a good opportunity to spot wildlife and to observe some of the incredible variety of birds that abound in the park.
 Along the trail your guide will have a chance to tell you some of the fascinating stories about life in the rainforest and you can hope to spot white faced capuchin, red-tailed squirrel, collared peccary, white nosed coati and northern tamandua, with birdlife including pairs of scarlet macaws and mangrove black hawk.
 Later, coming down through the forest you will find a river and then discover an incredible waterfall.
 Now is your chance to cool off in one of the shaded pools of the rushing river.
 Afterwards, you wind your way down the river until reaching the Park Station at San Pedrillo.
 There under shade trees on the beach you will enjoy a picnic with fresh fruit and ice-cold drinks.
 After lunch there will be time to explore the beach or to just relax.
 In the afternoon it’s a short distance along the coastal trail to return to the lodge.
 Dinner and overnight at Casa Corcovado Lodge.